solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - handling drag events and reflecting the current state in the UI.
 - adding a droppable area.

+### Modules and Namespaces

+- working with namespaces.
+- organizing files and folders.

 ### Third party libraries and TypeScript

 [See 10-third-party-libraries folder](10-third-party-libraries)